thk2b/circlechat/PLAN.md

 - remove_user(s)
   - => emit update_users to all members of the circle
 - edit_user_permission
+  - => emit update_permission to the user in question
 - edit (+)
   - => emit update_circle to all members of the circle